Canop/bacon/website/docs/community/bacon-ls.md

 * Precise diagnostics positions.
 * Ability to react to changes over document saves and changes that can be configured.
 * Replacement code actions as suggested by `clippy`.
+* Automatic validation of `bacon` preferences to ensure `bacon-ls` can work with them.

 # Installation